seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 violated during execution, the behavior is undefined.

-Note that the optimizer might limit the transformations performed on values used by the ``llvm.assume`` intrinsic in order to preserve the instructions only used to form the intrinsic's input argument.
-This might prove undesirable if the extra information provided by the ``llvm.assume`` intrinsic does not cause sufficient overall improvement in code quality.
-For this reason, ``llvm.assume`` should not be used to document basic mathematical invariants that the optimizer can otherwise deduce or facts that are of little use to the optimizer.
+Note that the optimizer might limit the transformations performed on values used by the ``llvm37.assume`` intrinsic in order to preserve the instructions only used to form the intrinsic's input argument.
+This might prove undesirable if the extra information provided by the ``llvm37.assume`` intrinsic does not cause sufficient overall improvement in code quality.
+For this reason, ``llvm37.assume`` should not be used to document basic mathematical invariants that the optimizer can otherwise deduce or facts that are of little use to the optimizer.

 .. _bitset.test:

-'``llvm.bitset.test``' Intrinsic
+'``llvm37.bitset.test``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Syntax: